Chefs at Home: Oil-Poached Cod With Tomatoes, Olives, Capers and Potatoes

 With its dense but lean meat, cod filets are an ideal candidate for oil-poaching, which adds some richness while ensuring that the fish doesn’t overcook.
 With plenty of aromatics and punchy, briny flavor from capers and kalamatas, this is a simple but elegant way to showcase cod.
 Choose an olive oil with a flavor you enjoy - you’ll definitely taste it!

-RECIPE AND PHOTOS BY CHEF ANDREW HERBERT OF THE SALTY PIG.
+RECIPE AND PHOTOS BY CHEF ANDREW HEBERT OF THE SALTY PIG.

 FOLLOW CHEF ANDREW AND THE SALTY PIG ON INSTAGRAM.